We're here to introduce you to a little tool that could turn the tide in your battle against hair loss: the derma roller for hair growth.

 - Weighted, anti-slip handle

 - Reviews are impacted by free products to reviewers, so you cannot really trust the reviews 100%

 - Higher cost which is not the best if you are trying to save money

 £44 / €50 / $55 for the tool + £36 / €41 / $45 for the replacement heads

 How do you use a derma roller for hair growth?

-After using a derma roller, you first need to clean and sanitize the roller with an alcohol-based cleaner.
+After using a derma roller, you first need to rinse it under warm water and sanitize the roller with at least 70% ethyl alcohol cleaner.
 This also helps protect the material against any potential rust.

 Of course, you can always clean it before use, both are acceptable!

 This step is significant as the derma rolling results in the creation of tiny punctures.
 It's possible that improper cleaning might lead to skin infection.